The budgets and capital assets (land, buildings, and equipment) of Alabama’s public colleges and universities are significant. The

 Institutional Revenues Report for Public Universities and Private State-Supported Institutions show

-the sources of revenues for the campuses including tuition, state appropriations and external funding from grants, contracts and auxiliary operations.
+the sources of revenues for the institutions including tuition, state appropriations and external funding from grants, contracts and auxiliary operations.
 This

 information is reported to IPEDS.